EvilDuck300/CS_733_Project/README.md

 2. **Select Audience**: Choose the appropriate audience type (Students, Professionals, Academic, etc.)
 3. **Enter Description**: Provide a description of what you want in your presentation
 4. **Submit**: Click "Generate Presentation" to start processing
-5. **Review**: System automatically redirects to review page showing 3 versions
-6. **Select**: Click on your preferred version to select it
+5. **Retrieval Output**: System generates JSON retrieval output file (saved in `retrieval_output/` directory)
+6. **Upload to Gemini**: Upload the JSON file to the Gemini website to generate PowerPoint presentation
-7. **Download**: PowerPoint presentation automatically downloads
+7. **Download**: Download the generated PowerPoint from Gemini

+**Note:** The system focuses on generating high-quality JSON retrieval output.
+PowerPoint generation can be done manually by uploading the JSON to Gemini website.

 ### Using Feedback Loops